mudaliaraditya/ChatServer/README.md

 7)GUI to client

-8) Cross platform client and server
+8)Cross platform client and server